bek817/TrusttoBlockchain/h3 Hashes.md

 - fingerprint
 - cryptographic checksum
 - message integrity check (MIC)
-- manipulation detection code (MDC).
+- manipulation detection code (MDC)

 A hash function is a function that takes a variable-length input string (pre-image) and converts it to a fixedlength output string (hash value).
 The point here is to fingerprint the pre-image: to produce a value that indicates whether a candidate pre-image is likely to be the same as the real pre-image.